The classification of compact simply connected biquotients in dimension 6 and 7: Preliminaries

 One of the main tools involved in the classification of biquotients is rational homotopy theory.
 A simply connected compact manifold $M$ is said to be rationally elliptic if $\dim\pi_\ast(M)_\mathbb{Q} < \infty$ where $\pi_\ast(M)_\Q$ is shorthand for $\pi_\ast(M)\otimes \mathbb{Q}$.
 All Lie group are known to be rationally elliptic with all even degree rational homotopy groups trivial.
 Further, given any fiber bundle $F\rightarrow E\rightarrow B$, if two of the spaces are rationally elliptic, so is the third by the long exact sequence in rational homotopy groups.
 Since any biquotient $G\bq H$ with ineffective kernel $H'$ gives rise to a principal $H/H'$-bundle $H/H'\rightarrow G\rightarrow G\bq H$, it follows that all biquotients are rationally elliptic.

-Using rational homotopy theory, Kapovitch and Ziller \cite{KZ} and Totaro \cite{To1} classified all biquotients $G\bq H$ for which $H^\ast(G\bq H;\Q)$ is generated by a single element, i.e., all those biquotients which rationally homotopy equivalent to a sphere or projective space.
+Using rational homotopy theory, Kapovitch and Ziller \cite{KZ} and Totaro \cite{To1} classified all biquotients $G\bq H$ for which $H^\ast(G\bq H;\Q)$ is generated by a single element, i.e., all those biquotients which are rationally homotopy equivalent to a sphere or projective space.
 Hence, we will focus our classification on the remaining biquotients.

-It turns out, the topology of a simply connected rationally elliptic manifold is very constrained.
-Let $x_i$ be a basis of the vector space $\pi_{\text{odd}}(X)_\Q$, the direct sum of the odd degree rational homotopy groups of $x$, and $y_j$ a basis of $\pi_{\text{even}}(X)_\Q$.
-Using the notation $|x_i| = k$ if $x_i \in \pi_k(M)_\Q$, we have the following theorem, see \cite{FeHaTh}, p.
+It turns out the topology of a simply connected rationally elliptic manifold is very constrained.
+Let $\pi_{\text{odd}}(M)_\Q$ denote the direct sum of the odd degree rational homotopy groups of $M$, similarly for $\pi_{\text{even}}(M)_\Q$.
+Using the notation $|x| = k$ if $x \in \pi_k(M)_\Q$, we have the following theorem, see \cite{FeHaTh}, p.
 434: